How to Make a Budget: Simple Steps for Financial Success

 Step 5: Track, Review, and Adjust Regularly

 Even the best budget won’t work if you set it and forget it.
-Consistency is the secret to long-term success.
+Consistency is the secret to long-term success – because the real challenge isn’t making a budget, it’s how to make a budget and stick to it when life gets in the way.

 • Track spending daily or weekly: Use a budget tracking app to sync bank accounts and credit cards.
 This eliminates guesswork.